rust-lang/edition-guide/src/rust-2021/reserving-syntax.md

   syntax, and no longer tokenize.
 - This is mostly relevant to macros.
 E.g. `quote!{ #a#b }` is no longer accepted.
 - It doesn't treat keywords specially, so e.g. `match"..." {}` is no longer accepted.
+- Insert whitespace between the identifier and the subsequent `#`, `"`, or `'`
-- Insert whitespace to avoid errors.
+  to avoid errors.
+- Edition migrations will help you insert whitespace in such cases.

 ## Details